The diagnosis of a viral infection can be established in several ways, often used together, namely:

 - UV Microscopy: It is used for fluorescent antibody staining of the virus in infected cells.

-- Electron Microscopy: It detects virus particle, which are further characterized by their size and morphology.
+- Electron Microscopy: It detects virus particles, which are further characterized by their size and morphology.

 Serological procedure for the laboratory diagnosis of Viruses

-- In some viral disease for which cutoff titre is known, patient showing rise in antibody titre than cut off value can be considered as infected and
+- In some viral diseases for which cutoff titre is known, patients showing a rise in antibody titre than cut off value can be considered as infected and

-- in other viral disease the presence of IgM antibody is the diagnostic.
+- In other viral diseases, the presence of IgM antibody is diagnostic.
 Primary antibody response is governed by IgM (predominately produced).

 Detection of Viral Antigens